Jessy-Yeh/Jessy-Yeh/README.md

 Hello! 你好 👋 <br>
-I'm Jessy from Taiwan and currently based in Birmingham, UK.
+I'm Jessy from Taiwan and currently based in Edinburgh, UK.